File Name: EarthSoft.Reports.Library.126862.dll

 Description: This report produces a table in Excel or a map in Google Earth showing the Gradient Reversal, which is determined by comparing measured water levels in primary wells to measured water levels in secondary wells, where the water level samples are taken on the same day.

+User reports will save Outupt File Type, so if a user report is run in Enterprise, it will only download the file type that is selected in the Output File Type parameter.
 The Gradient Reversal is calculated with the logic below, where P represents the primary location and S represents the secondary.
 The remark input (RT_GROUP_MEMBER.REMARK) is an optional predefined adjustment value, which can be used to reduce the actual gradient reversal value.
 This allows for flagging gradients before they reach a minimal point of concern.
 If the adjustment (remark) of the comparison is not needed, do not populate RT_GROUP_MEMBER.REMARK with any non-zero numeric value.
 Also see the output mapping section, which is under the Data Mappings of Tile Invert Level Report heading in this article.

 1.When P is dry and its max of DT_WELL_SEGMENT.END_DEPTH with segment_type=SCREEN is measured, Gradient Reversal = S's water level elevation – (P's Top of Casing - P's max end_depth) – remark.